 - Sermon presentations on “The Age of Loneliness; the Value of Community Outreach Ministries” and “God’s Transformative Gifts of Grace out of Circumstances” – First Presbyterian Church Bishop, CA 2017.

 - Keynote presenter, facilitator and instructor for Presbyterian Community Church Eastern Sierra Women’s 2-day Retreat 2017 – “Purposing our God-given Passion for His Kingdom.”

 - Keynote speaker for San Gabriel Academy Alumni Weekend 2017 – “God’s Ripple Effect; Connecting our Past to our Future.”

 - Keynote speaker for Church on the Mountain Women’s Tea 2017 – “High Tea in High Places; A Kingdom Perspective.

 - Sermon presentation on “The Age of Loneliness; the importance of community outreach ministry.”
 Presbyterian Community Church, Lee Vining 2017.

 - Featured presenter for Autism Conferences of America 2010.

 - Panel expert for San Diego University 2011.

-Lori has hosted spiritual renewal retreats focused on reflection and restoration since January 2013 which includes Pastoral & Clergy Care retreats.
+Lori has hosted spiritual renewal retreats focused on reflection, restoration and renewal since January 2013 which include Pastoral & Clergy Care retreats.
 As a certified Spiritual Director, Lori helps others see God in their landscape by accompanying them on their spiritual journey.
-Her ministry is a healing ministry of transformation from the head (beliefs) to the heart (intimacy) enhancing relationship with God through Christian spiritual formation development.
-She also teaches leadership workshops focused on “Developing Emotional & Spiritual Intelligence.”
+Her ministry is a healing ministry of transformation from the head (beliefs) to the heart (relationship) to the hands (purpose) by enhancing relationship with God through Christian faith formation development.
+She also teaches transformative leadership workshops focused on “Developing Emotional & Spiritual Intelligence,” and “Becoming Conscious of Unconscious Bias through Emotional Intelligence.”
 For more information, contact Lori at email@example.com